pawelptak/raspberrypi-server/README.md

     ```
     and follow the prompts on the screen.
 Choose your domain name as well as the `shared` site activated earilier.

-    (Cert renewal: Make sure NAT for port 80 is enabled for your domain!
+    (Cert renewal: Make sure NAT for port 80 is enabled for your domain in router settings!
 And type in `sudo certbot renew`.)

 4. A file named `shared-le-ssl.conf` will be generated in `/etc/apache2/sites-available/`.